-- Storytellers Cafe’ – Grand California Hotel & Spa.
-We love this dinner with characters!
-Enjoy a really great buffet is a cozy woods setting while your favorite characters come by to say hi.
+Storytellers Cafe’ – Grand California Hotel & Spa.
+We love this dinner with the characters!
+Enjoy a really great buffet in a cozy woods setting while your favorite characters come by to say hi.

 Save big on your Character Dining Experience with our exclusive discounts.
 These pre-paid character dining vouchers include taxes and gratuity.
 That’s a savings of over 12%!
 Woot Disneyland Dining Guide!